Anrealage Reveals New Collection That Changes Colours Under UV Light

 Morinaga is known to have mastered the fusion of art and technology in his designs with the help of light-dependent, colour-changing photochromic properties nearly a decade ago.
 Since then, he has used it in many collections, including a Fendi collaboration in 2021.

-During the Autumn-Winter Paris Fashion Week, 2023-2024, the runway also stood witness to yet another rerun of this concept from Anrealage.
+During The Autumn-Winter Paris Fashion Week, 2023-2024, run way also stood witness to yet another rerun of this concept from Anrealage.
 In fact, this is the first time Morinaga used it in faux fur, velvet, lace, knits, jacquards and satins.
 Additionally, this is also the first time that Morinaga used the technology to reveal shades such as yellow, red and purple.

 The collection included voluminous ready-to-wear garments like dresses, robes, jackets, skirts, trousers and coats, which showed geometric patterns, polka dots, cheques, stripes and the label’s monogram when scanned by the UV light.